beshirdel/ai_4puzzle/README.md

 * python lunch.py
 * press 's' to shuffle
 * press 'f':
-    * for the first time finds the best soloution
+    * for the first time finds the best solution
     * next time moves the blank tile